Two-scale homogenization for a general class of high contrast PDE systems with periodic coefficients: The two-scale limit problem.

-The proof in the case of $\Omega={\mathbb R}^d$ is similar to the above with $\hat u_\delta$ replaced by multiplying $u$ by a suitable family of cut-off functions. \end{proof}

-\begin{remark} Since all the arguments in the above proof have been {\it local} in $x$, using suitable partition of unity in $x$ the proof can be directly extended to e.g. all the domains which can be persented locally as epigraphs of arbitrary continuous functions. \end{remark}
+\begin{remark} Since all the arguments in the above proof have been {\it local in} $x$, using a suitable partition of unity in $x$ the proof can be extended to e.g. any domains which can be presented locally as either strictly star-shaped domains or (locally) epigraphs of arbitrary continuous functions.